2014 Metro Manila Film Festival

-The 40th Metro Manila Film Festival was the edition of the annual film festival that is held in Metro Manila, Philippines and is organized by the Metro Manila Development Authority (MMDA).
+The 40th Metro Manila Film Festival was the edition of the annual film festival that is held in Metro Manila, Philippines and is organized by the Metropolitan Manila Development Authority (MMDA).
 During the film festival, no foreign films are shown in Philippine cinemas and theaters (except IMAX theaters) in order to showcase locally produced films.
 The film festival began on December 23, 2014 and was kicked off by the yearly Parade of Stars' float parade starting from the Quirino Grandstand.
 It is expected to run until January 7 of the following year.

 The awards night commenced on December 27, 2014 at the Philippine International Convention Center, and was hosted by Edu Manzano and Kris Aquino.
 It was also aired via delayed telecast on ABS-CBN.

-Entries

 Official entries

 The official list of entries were announced on June 21, 2014.
 From the 13 submissions, 8 were chosen for the festival;

 New Wave entries

 MMDA started to accept entries for the New Wave category until October 7, 2014.
 On October 24, 2014, the official list of entries were announced.
 Films were screened on selected cinemas from December 17 to 24, 2014.